-1. Has Too Many Omega 6 Fatty Acids
+1. Peanut Oil Has Too Many Omega-6 Fatty Acids

-The main negatives of consuming too much peanut oil is that there’s a large amount of omega 6 fatty acids found in its fat composition, which can have it’s own set of problems.
+The main side effect of consuming too much peanut oil is that there’s a large amount of omega-6 fatty acids found in its fat composition, which can have its own set of problems.

-Many studies show how omega 6s in high dosages can increase cardiovascular inflammation.
-In small enough levels it actually reduces inflammation.
+Many studies show how omega-6s in high dosages can increase cardiovascular inflammation.
+Consuming omega-6 fats in small enough levels reduces inflammation.

-If your diet consists of the previously mentioned, it's best to stay away from peanut oil.
+If your diet consists of high amounts of omega-6 fatty acids and bad cholesterol, it's best to stay away from peanut oil.

-Unsaturated fats are more prone to being damaged because of the unstable chemical bonds that composes the mollecule itself.
+Unsaturated fats are more prone to being damaged because of the unstable chemical bonds that compose the molecule itself.

-If you plan on using peanut oil regularly, you should take the best measures for preserving your peanut oil and other sensitive oils.
-This helps drastically extend the shelf life of your oils.
+If you plan on using peanut oil regularly, you should take the best measures for preserving your sensative cooking oils.
+This helps drastically extend the shelf life of your cooking oils.

 Avoid light, heat, and oxygen until the time of cooking.
-Since peanut oil has a lot of Oleic Acid and a good amount of Vitamin E, it fights present free radicals in the body quite well.
+Since peanut oil has a lot of oleic acids and has a good amount of Vitamin E in its nutritional profile, it fights present free radicals in the body very effectively.